-Section 6-10-8.
+Section 6-11-8.
 Department of Finance.
 Surety Bonds.
 All officers or employees of the town, as may be required to do so by the Connecticut General Statutes or by the Manager and Council, shall, before entering upon their official duties, execute to the Town of Berlin, in a form approved by the Corporation Counsel, and shall file with the Town Clerk, a surety company bond in a penal sum to be fixed by the Manager, with Council approval, conditioned upon the faithful performance of their duties and further conditioned as may be specifically required by the applicable Connecticut General Statute or by the Manager, with Council approval, in cases where there is not statutory requirement.
 The Manager, with Council approval, may, if deemed in the best interest of the town, prescribe a blanket bond, name schedule bond, schedule position bond, or prescribe which officers or employees shall be covered by a specific type of bond.
 Premiums for such bonds shall be paid by the Town of Berlin.
 Custody of all bonds shall be as prescribed by the Manager, subject to Council approval.

-Section 6-10-9.
+Section 6-11-9.
 Department of Finance.
 Report.
-The Finance Director shall prepare a comprehensive annual financial report in accordance with the pronouncements of GASB (government accounting standards board) or successor organization.
+The Finance Director shall prepare an annual comprehensive financial report in accordance with the pronouncements of GASB (government accounting standards board) or successor organization.
 The report shall be presented to the Manager, the Council and the Board of Finance no later than December thirty-first (31st) of each year.

 CHAPTER 7 – BUDGETARY PROCESS

 Section 7-1.
 Routing of Annual Budget Requests.
-All departments, boards, commissions, committees, and such other non-town agencies which desire to submit a request for an appropriation from the town budget, shall submit such budget request including revenue estimates by the fifteenth (15th) day of January to the Manager.
+All departments, boards, commissions, committees, and such other non-town agencies which desire to submit a request for an appropriation from the town budget, shall submit such budget request including revenue estimates by the first (1st) day of December to the Manager or his designee.

 Section 7-2.
 Managerial Budget Duties.
 The Manager shall review all budget requests and revenue estimates seeking an appropriation from the town budget.
 The Manager shall prepare a proposed Town Budget and present said budget, together with the budget of the Board of Education as submitted to the Manager along with whatever analysis or comments the Manager wishes to provide, to the Board of Finance by the first (1st) day of March of the year in which the budget is to be enacted.